EventStore/EventStore/docs/server/configuration/cluster.md

 # Highly-available cluster

-EventStoreDB allows you to run more than one node in a cluster for high availability.
+KurrentDB allows you to run more than one node in a cluster for high availability.

 ::: info Cluster member authentication
-EventStoreDB starts in secure mode by default, which requires configuration [settings for certificates](../security/protocol-security.md#certificates-configuration).
+KurrentDB starts in secure mode by default, which requires configuration [settings for certificates](../security/protocol-security.md#certificates-configuration).
 Cluster members authenticate each other using the certificate Common Name.
 All the cluster nodes must have the same common name in their certificates.
 :::

 ## Cluster nodes

-EventStoreDB clusters follow a "shared nothing" philosophy, meaning that clustering requires no shared disks.
+KurrentDB clusters follow a "shared nothing" philosophy, meaning that clustering requires no shared disks.
 Instead, each node has a copy of the data to ensure it is not lost in case of a drive failure or a node crashing.

 ::: tip
 Lean more about [node roles](#node-roles).
 :::

-EventStoreDB uses a quorum-based replication model, in which a majority of nodes in the cluster must acknowledge that they have received a copy of the write before the write is acknowledged to the client.
+KurrentDB uses a quorum-based replication model, in which a majority of nodes in the cluster must acknowledge that they have received a copy of the write before the write is acknowledged to the client.
 This means that to be able to tolerate the failure of _n_ nodes, the cluster must be of size _(2n + 1)_.
 A three node cluster can continue to accept writes if one node is unavailable.
 A five node cluster can continue to accept writes if two nodes are unavailable, and so forth.

 ## Cluster size